Jerrycan: British necessity

 When the British Army first saw the German fuel cans during the Norwegian Campaign in 1940, they immediately saw the advantages of the superior design.
 The three handles allowed easy handling by one or two people, or movement bucket brigade-style.
-The handle design also allows for two empty cans to be carried in each hand, utilizing the outer handle.
+The handle design also allows for two empty cans to be carried in each hand, utilizing the right outer handle on the one and the left outer handle on the other.

 The sides of the can were marked with cross-like indentations that strengthened the can while allowing the contents to expand, as did an air pocket under the handles when the can was filled correctly.
 This air pocket allowed the container to float if dropped in water.
-Rather than a screw cap, the containers used a cam lever release mechanism with a short spout secured with a snap closure and an air-pipe to the air pocket which enabled smooth pouring (which was omitted in some copies).
+Rather than a screw cap, the containers used a cam lever release mechanism with a short spout secured with a snap closure and an air-pipe to the air pocket, which enabled smooth pouring (and which was omitted in some copies).
 The interior was also lined with an impervious plastic, first developed for steel beer barrels, that would allow the can to be used for either water or petrol.
 The can was welded and had a gasket for a leak-proof mouth.

 The British used cans captured from the "Jerries" (slang for Germans), hence "jerrycans", in preference to their own containers as much as possible.
 Later in 1940, Pleiss was in London and British officers asked him about the design and manufacture of the jerrycan.
 Pleiss ordered the second of his three jerrycans flown to London.
 After the second capture of Benghazi at the end of 1941, large numbers of Axis jerrycans were captured, sufficient to equip some units such as the Long Range Desert Group.

 British companies such as Briggs Motor Bodies, Vauxhall Motors and the Pressed Steel Company manufactured copies of the German design.